 Mom’s To-Do List for Kids

 Yesterday, I had to work all day.
-I left before Dindin woke up and I didn’t expect to come home till dinner.
+I left home before Dindin woke up and I didn’t expect to come home until dinnertime.
 But my work got extended and I got home around 10pm.

 1. Wake Up